nightroman/Invoke-Build/README.md

 ## The package

 The standalone script *Invoke-Build.ps1* is enough for invoking build scripts.
-It can be downloaded directly from the repository and used right away.
-The package also includes helper scripts and the help file:
+It can be downloaded directly from the repository and used alone right away.
+The package also includes helper scripts and the generated help file:

 * *Invoke-Build.ps1* - invokes build scripts, this is the build engine
 * *Invoke-Builds.ps1* - invokes parallel builds using the engine